For the woman who loves fashion and the planet, here are 13 sustainable fashion brands like Reformation.

-It turns out that I was very, very wrong.
+It turns out that I was very wrong.

 Brands like Reformation make being eco-friendly cool so fashionistas everywhere can be trendy and care for the planet at the same time.
 And now that my kids are older and will both be in school full-time next year, I’m excited to ditch my stay-at-home mom comfy clothes for something a little more stylish.

-So I’m sharing 13 other sustainable fashion brands like Reformation for those “It” girl vibes.
+In this blog post, I share 13 sustainable fashion brands like Reformation for those “It” girl vibes.
 Because even if I’m not a cool mom, I can still dress like one!

 Brands Like Reformation